How to Build Customer Loyalty

 Exceed Their Expectations

 The easiest, and possibly the most affordable, way to build customer loyalty is to satisfy the customer.
 At least it used to be!
-Today, customers not only want their expectations met or satisfied, they want them exceeded.
+Today, customers not only want their expectations met or satisfied, but they also want them exceeded.
 Sometimes this is easier in theory than in practice.
 Customers come in all personalities and with different objectives.
 Some people are even impossible to please.

 So how do most retailers appease a large segment of the population?
 They implement the most basic customer service rule: treat the customer the way you want to be treated when shopping.
 Commonly known as the Golden Rule, this practice is fading quickly.
 With the advent of online shopping and social media, customers have a new rule.